YonatanKof/ww-kof/content/posts/Plugin shortcuts for Sketch.md

 **In this article we'll review 2 ways to rectify the situation.**
 - One is by using the macOS's keyboard panel
-- The other in by using the plugins `manifest.js`
+- The other in by using the plugin's `manifest.json`

 We'll figure out the Jobs to be done, state the problem, go trough my solutions, cover some edge cases and install a tool that might help a little.